-Are you fed up with the city but don’t have enough money for a flight?
-Then we’ve got just the thing for you.
-Here you will find city trips that you can reach from Berlin by bus, train and train in a maximum of 2.5 hours!
+Are you fed up with the city but don’t have the budget for a flight?
+Then we have just the thing for you.
+Here you will find city trips that you can reach from Berlin by bus, train, or rail in a maximum of 2.5 hours!

 Travel time: 1 hour by regional train

-Brandenburg an der Havel, often simply called Brandenburg, is known for its Gothic red brick buildings and the picturesque Havel river.
-The city’s bronze “Waldmops” statues, based on Loriot’s caricatures, are an invitation to a fun scavenger hunt.
+Brandenburg an der Havel, often simply called Brandenburg, is known for its Gothic red brick buildings and the picturesque Havel River.
+The city’s bronze “Waldmops” statues, based on Loriot’s caricatures, invite you to take part in a fun scavenger hunt.

 Travel time: 1.5 hours

-Brunswick, the former ducal residence of Henry the Lion, offers numerous historical sights such as St. Blasii Cathedral, Dankwarderode Castle and the Magni Quarter with its half-timbered houses, including the oldest half-timbered inscription in Germany.
+Braunschweig, the former ducal residence of Henry the Lion, offers numerous historical sights such as St. Blasii Cathedral, Dankwarderode Castle, and the Magniviertel district with its half-timbered houses, including the oldest half-timbered inscription in Germany.

 Chorin